hassanbazoubandi/EV-ABM/readme.md

 ## Data Access

-All datasets related to UrbanEV have been made publicly available on  **[Dryad](https://doi.org/10.5061/dryad.np5hqc04z)** .This includes:
+All datasets related to UrbanEV have been made publicly available on  **[Dryad](https://doi.org/10.5061/dryad.np5hqc04z)**.
+In addition to Dryad, all datasets are also available on **[Google Drive](https://drive.google.com/drive/folders/1VUgdb8uNgmtvO93BHBK_OrSxjndrF-48?usp=sharing)** for easier access and to host the most up-to-date versions of the datasets.
+This includes:

 * Preprocessed **zone-level data** at both **hourly** and **5-minute** resolution (**1,362** charging stations with **17,532** charging piles)
 * **Raw station-level data** at **5-minute** resolution (before preprocessing) (**1,682** charging stations with **24,798** charging piles)